jpchauvel/chauvel.org/blog/adding-sphinx-directive-to-render-gravatar.md

-I immediately dismissed the idea because it was better to do it using javascript alone in a Sphinx template (as a matter of fact, the gravatar API is pretty simple, you just have to append an SHA-256 hash of your email address linked to your Gravatar account to this URL https://gravatar.com/avatar/{your_hash_here}).
+I immediately dismissed the idea because it was better to do it using javascript alone in a Sphinx template (as a matter of fact, the gravatar API is pretty simple, you just have to append a SHA-256 hash of your email address linked to your Gravatar account to this URL https://gravatar.com/avatar/{your_hash_here}).

 The directive is called `{gravatar}`.